braydend/aliases/Git.md

 ## Git

 ### gfix
-Ammend commit (e.g. `gfix fc54ac3` will create a fixup for the commit fc54ac3)
+Amend commit (e.g. `gfix fc54ac3` will create a fixup for the commit fc54ac3)
 ```bash
 alias gfix="git commit --fixup"
 ```

 ### gash
-Autosquash fixes (e.g. `gash master` will rebase the current branch on master and autosquash all the fixups made with gfix)
+Auto-squash fixes (e.g. `gash master` will rebase the current branch on master and autosquash all the fixups made with gfix)
 ```bash
 alias gash="git rebase --autosquash --interactive"
 ```